 Clean the surface before applying

-Apply the tape following the exact line
+Apply the tape along the exact line

-Paint and remove at the correct time
+Paint and remove at the right time

-Complementary Products
+Complementary products

-Maintenance and Care
+Maintenance and care

 Frequently asked questions